Skip to content

 Using the Cognitive3D Analytics SDK

-• as a framework as a Swift package
+• as a Swift package framework

-• as soure code
+• as source code in your workspace

 As a framework